jbchen2/Rice-Cybersecurity/README.md

 Machines within the network can only be accessed by Jump-Box-Provisioner.
 - Which machine did you allow to access your ELK VM?
 What was its IP address?\
-Jump-Box-Provisioner it's IP address was 10.0.0.4
+Jump-Box-Provisioner, it's IP address was 10.0.0.4

 A summary of the access policies in place can be found in the table below.